jaredspecjr/independent-project-3/README.md

-# Roman Numerals
+# BeepBoop

-#### website that translates digits to roman numerals.
+#### website that translates digits.
 3/29/18

 #### By **Jared lutz**

 ## Description

-A website that translates digits to roman numerals
+A website that translates digits to beeps or boops, with an exception to digits divisible by 3

 ### Specs